-Childbirth International (CBI) courses are designed using a Curriculum Framework.
-The Curriculum Framework provides the foundation of our courses, determining what should be included (the content or topics) together with what you, as a student, are expected to know, understand and do by the end of the course.
+Childbirth International (CBI) courses are designed using a Competency Framework.
+The Competency Framework provides the foundation of our courses, determining what should be included (the content or topics) together with what skills (competencies) you, as a student, are expected to know, understand and do by the end of the course.

 We design all our courses by first looking at what you need to be able to know, understand, or do, in order to be successful in your work.
 Once we have done that, we then look at how we can teach that knowledge or skill to you, and how we can measure whether or not you have become competent in that area.
 This approach means that everything you learn has a clear purpose and you will finish your training without any gaps.

 During your training you’ll cover four main topic areas: